-The short answer is “yes,” but Georgia’s legal minimum liability policy limit is $25K whereas the average value of a car accident claim is around $50K.
-So, all drivers need to carry UM coverage and Georgia lawmakers need to increase the legal minimum for bodily injury auto insurance coverage.
+The short answer is “yes,” but Georgia’s legal minimum vehicle and liability collision coverage policy limit is $25K whereas the average value of a car accident claim is around $50K.
+So, all drivers need to carry UM coverage and Georgia lawmakers need to increase the legal minimum for all bodily injury liability auto insurance coverage.

 As Georgia’s leading auto accident law firm, we often get questions about whether or not an auto accident settlement can exceed the insurance policy limits of the at-fault driver’s car insurance.

-Sure, it can certainly happen, but the truth is that an auto accident settlement is rarely higher than the insurance policy limits.
-This is harmful both to car accident victims and the person who caused the crash as well.
+Sure, it can certainly happen, but the truth is that an auto accident settlement is rarely higher than the insurance company pays policy limits.
+This is harmful both to car accident victims and the person who caused the crash as well car insurance itself.

 Granted, in my practice, I have had cases where I am able to recover money over the wrongful driver’s insurance policy limits.
-Recently, we won a settlement for $600,000 over the policy limit in a case for one of our clients.
+Recently, we won a settlement for $600,000 over the policy limit in a case for bodily injury liability one of our clients.

 Georgia drivers need to protect themselves

 Although exceeding policy limits can happen, all drivers in Georgia need to take more action in order to protect themselves.
 Additionally, Georgia lawmakers need to pass laws to increase the minimum amount of insurance coverage required.

 This is because, the reality is that there can be some pretty steep consequences if you only carry the legal Georgia minimum insurance of $25,000.